Aakash-Sai/Color-Detection-using-opencv/README.md

 # Help Document
+In this project, we are going to build an application through which you can automatically get the name of the color by clicking on them.
+Colour detection is necessary to recognize objects, it is also used as a tool in various image editing and drawing apps.
 ## Packages:
 *	Pandas – We used this library to read the ‘colors.csv’ data file.
 *	Opencv – We used this library to analyze the image and return the appropriate color.